justin-napolitano/silence_receiver/index.md

   - spotify-connect
   - linux-audio
   - dmix
-seoPrimaryKeyword: ALSA AirPlay Spotify Connect ThinkPad
+  - shairport-sync
+  - librespot
+  - audio streaming
+  - linux
+seoPrimaryKeyword: alsa airplay spotify connect thinkpad
 seoSecondaryKeywords:
+  - realtek alc257 codec
-  - dmix configuration
+  - linux audio configuration
   - hum silencer script
-  - Realtek ALC257 Linux audio
+  - audio mixing
+  - shairport-sync configuration
 seoOptimized: true
 topicFamily: devtools
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post is focused on configuring and troubleshooting a Linux audio environment on a ThinkPad, specifically ALSA setup and custom scripts for audio hum suppression — a topic closely aligned with development environment configuration and tooling.
 It covers shell scripting, hardware configuration, and Linux system details, fitting the 'Devtools' category best.
+kind: project
+id: github-silence-receiver
 ---

 # AirPlay and Spotify Connect on ThinkPad with ALSA Only: A Technical Reference